mnot/I-D/variants/draft.md

    4. If remaining-variants is empty, append this-key to possible-keys.
    5. Otherwise, run Find Available Keys on remaining-variants, this-key and possible-keys.
 3. Return possible-keys.

+## Check Vary {#check_vary}

+This algorithm is an example of how an implementation can meet the requirement to apply the members of the Vary header field that are not covered by Variants.

+Given a stored response, stored-response:

+1. Let filtered-vary be the field-value(s) of stored-response's "Vary" header field.
+2. Let processed-variants be a list containing the request header fields that identify the content negotiation mechanisms supported by the implementation.
+3. Remove any member of filtered-vary that is a case-insensitive match for a member of processed-variants.
+4. If the secondary cache key (as calculated in {{!RFC7234}}, Section 4.1) for stored_response matches incoming-request, using filtered-vary for the value of the "Vary" response header, return True.
+5. Return False.

+This returns a Boolean that indicates whether stored-response can be used to satisfy the request.

+Note that implementation of the Vary header field varies in practice, and the algorithm above illustrates only one way to apply it.
+It is equally viable to forward the request if there is a request header listed in Vary but not Variants.

 ## Example of Cache Behaviour